 CARDIO inCode® Score is a genetic test for the evaluation of the coronary genetic load based on a Polygenic Risk Score and a further cardiovascular risk assessment (the risk of having a coronary event in the next 10 years).

-A significant proportion of events (up to 60% in the Spanish population) take place in individuals classified in the low and moderate risk groups based on classical cardiovascular risk factors (Marrugat et al., 2011; Iribarren et al., 2016).
+A significant proportion of cardiovascular events takes place in individuals clinically classified in low and intermediate risk groups based on traditional (non-genetic) cardiovascular risk factors (Marrugat et al., 2011; Iribarren et al., 2016).

 Genes/variants analysed and technology

 These genetic variants are associated with ischaemic heart disease and are independent of classical cardiovascular risk factors (Lluis-Ganella et al., 2010; Lluis-Ganella et al., 2012).
 These variants have been identified in Genome-Wide Association studies or GWAs.

 - Patients with classical cardiovascular risk factors

 - Patients with other risk factors (overweight or obesity, hypertriglyceridaemia, etc.)

 - Patients with intermediate/moderate 10-year cardiovascular risk

 - Patients with a family history of ischaemic heart disease, especially if in first-degree relatives and/or at young ages

 - Siblings of patients with a high coronary genetic load (high genetic risk or in quintile 5)